-6.2.4 Water from water distribution system
+8.2.3 Water from water distribution system

-When drinking water is supplied by a public or private tap water distribution system, the wording "From a public or private distribution system" must appear along with the name of the product on the front of the main label.
+When drinking water is supplied by a public or private tap water distribution system, the wording "From a public or private distribution system" shall appear along with the name of the product on the front of the main label.

-6.3 Labelling prohibitions
+8.3 Labelling prohibitions

-- 6.3.1 No claims concerning medicinal (preventive, alleviative or curative) or other beneficial effects relating to the health of the consumer shall be made in respect of the properties of the product covered by the standard. - 6.3.2 The way in which labels on the packaged water are presented shall not cause confusion with other categories of water, particularly mineral waters, as defined in the EAS 13.

-6.3.3 The use of any statement or of any pictorial device, which may create confusion in the mind of the public or in any way mislead the public about the nature, origin, composition and properties of packaged drinking water put on sale, is prohibited.
+- 8.3.1 No claims concerning medicinal (preventive, alleviative or curative) or other beneficial effects relating to the health of the consumer shall be made in respect of the properties of the product covered by the standard. - 8.3.2 The way in which labels on the packaged water are presented shall not cause confusion with other categories of water, particularly mineral waters, as defined in the EAS 13. - 8.3.3 The use of any statement or of any pictorial device, which may create confusion in the mind of the public or in any way mislead the public about the nature, origin, composition and properties of packaged drinking water put on sale, is prohibited.

-7.2 Parameters for minimum monitoring
+9 Parameters for minimum monitoring

-It is recognized that, in many instances, the cost of performing a full analysis against Table 1, Table 2, Table 3, Table 4, Table 5, and Table 6 can be prohibitive.

-Analysis of the parameters in Table 7 may be deemed acceptable for the purpose of indicating on going levels of operational efficiency in a water treatment plant.
+- 9.1 It is recognized that, in many instances, the cost of performing a full analysis against Table 1, Table 2, Table 3, Table 4 and Table 5 can be prohibitive. - 9.2 Analysis of the parameters in Table 6 may be deemed acceptable for the purpose of indicating on going levels of operational efficiency in a water treatment plant.
 However, a relevant authority may require additional tests.

-Table 7 - Parameters required for minimum monitoring
+Table 6 - Parameters required for minimum monitoring